ga4gh/cat-vrs/schema/cat-vrs/core/def/Constraint.rst

 **Computational Definition**

-A representation of a categorically-defined domain for variation, in which individual contextual variation instances may be members of the domain.
+Constraints are used to construct an intensional semantics of categorical variant types.

 **Information Model**

-Some CategoricalVariation attributes are inherited from :ref:`gks.core-im:DomainEntity`.
+Some Constraint attributes are inherited from :ref:`gks.core-im:DomainEntity`.

 .. list-table::
    :class: clean-wrap